 You've invested thousands on super big-time guitars and amps.
-So why, then, are you killing your fat tone all because of some cheesy, piece of crap guitar cord that should only be used for tying up old newspapers?
+So why, then, are you killing your fat tone all because of some cheesy, piece of crap guitar cable that should only be used for tying up old newspapers?
 If you're tangled up and blue about picking (and caring for) the right guitar cable, here are some handy-dandy tips to straighten you out.

 It's not the size that matters.
 For eons we've been told this, and guess what?
 There's truth to this bit of wisdom, only it's in reverse.
 Twenty-foot guitar cables are great if you want to storm into the crowd, but you'll have to sacrifice some tone for the price of rock glory.
 It's just common sense: the longer a distance your signal has to travel, the weaker it's going to get.
 The best bet is to stick to a length that's somewhere in the middle, twelve feet, say.
 (That's the distance of two tall dudes laying end-to-end between you and your amplifier.
 And why would you really need any more than two tall dudes?)